 Two statutory regimes which may be used to achieve corporate rescue in Australia are contained in Pts 5.3A and 5.3B of the Corporations Act 2001 (Cth), respectively.
 The former regime confers a broad power on the court to "make such order as it thinks appropriate about how this Part is to operate in relation to a particular company".
 The relevant provision is s 447A.
 A replica of this provision appears, with some modifications, as s 458A in the new Pt 5.3B.
 This article examines s 447A's limitations, defines its proper role, and critically analyses three types of orders.
-That critical analysis supports the article is to assist with the future interpretation and application of s 447A, as well as s 458A, and thereby make a useful contribution to the operation of formal corporate rescue mechanisms in Australia.
+That critical analysis supports the article's overall contention that s 447A is being construed too broadly by the courts.
+The article aims to assist with the future interpretation and application of s 447A, as well as s 458A, and thereby make a useful contribution to the operation of formal corporate rescue mechanisms in Australia.
+144